 If life throws you a curveball, SoFi’s unemployment protection may offer some peace of mind.
 If you’re laid off through no fault of your own, SoFi may allow you to pause payments (take note though that interest would still accrue in this situation).
 The company may also offer to help with job placement during this period.

 SoFi eligibility requirements aren’t specific, but the company states you may be a good candidate if you have a “responsible financial history” and “strong monthly cash flow.”
 The fine print indicates that healthy credit, years of professional experience and income are important, too.

 No origination or late fees — and no prepayment penalty

 SoFi says it’s committed to transparency, claiming a “no hidden fees” policy with no origination, closing or late payment fees.
 SoFi also won’t charge you a prepayment penalty if you decide to pay off your loan early.
 You’ll still be responsible for any interest that accrues on your loan, though.

-Who a SoFi personal loan is good for
+Who is a SoFi personal loan good for?

 If you have good credit, you’ll probably have options if you want a personal loan, but SoFi is worth a look with its competitive interest rates and promise of no hidden fees.

 On the other hand, if your income is inconsistent or your credit history isn’t top notch, you may want to look elsewhere.

 You can use a SoFi personal loan for debt consolidation, home improvements, moving expenses, medical bills and major purchases.
 If you have high-interest credit card debt and qualify for a lower interest rate with a SoFi personal loan, it may help you pay off your credit card debt and save money.

 How to apply for a SoFi personal loan